 ABOUT THE SCIENCE WING:

-- Ten new labs dedicated to the branches of science including two biology labs, two chemistry labs, and one Advanced Placement laboratory
+- Ten new labs dedicated to the branches of science including one Advanced Placement laboratory

 - Access to outdoor space from the two physics labs for experiments

-- Observatory dome for the expansion of astronomy studies
+- A 30-seat planetarium for the expansion of astronomy studies

-- An environmental science lab and green roof
+- An environmental science lab and access to outdoor space for labs

 - A collaboration center for teachers to meet and plan cross-curricular lessons reflecting an integrated STEM approach to learning